 APD has a well deserved reputation for its high standards and dedicated service to the community.
 Police officer applicants are required to participate in a rigorous hiring process, including (but not limited to) initial testing, a physical agility test, psychological assessment, and a comprehensive background check.
 Fewer than 5 percent of those who test for officer positions are successful in the selection process, but those who do are met with an exciting and rewarding career opportunity.
 All our employees enjoy excellent pay and benefits as well as the advantage of working in an agency that values its members.

-For additional information you can call the APD Recruitment Team at 907-786-8811, or to be placed on an email notification list, you can email the team at APDJobs@muni.org.
+For additional information you can call the APD Recruitment Team at 907-786-8811 or email us at APDJobs@muni.org.

 PROCESS FOR BECOMING AN ANCHORAGE POLICE OFFICER

 - Applicant must be a citizen of the United States or a resident alien who has demonstrated intent to become a citizen of the United States

 - Must be 21 years of age by the date of hire

 - Must possess a valid State of Alaska Driver’s license by the time of hire

 - Must meet standards established by the Alaska Police Standards Council (APSC).
 For more information about APSC certification, go to http://dps.alaska.gov/apsc/ and the Anchorage Police Department regarding misdemeanor or felony convictions and use of controlled substances.